-Phil Coy’s Grain is a disembodied sound score for an unseen film.
+Grain is a disembodied sound score for Phil’s forthcoming film, Grit.

 Assembled from interviews and multi-channel audio recordings made at sites along the Thames Estuary, the sound installation is designed to create a sonic equivalence to the peculiar shifting landscape of the aggregates industry.
 Here materials formed over millennia, on a gradual passage to the bottom of the ocean, are dredged up and deposited back onto land.
 Once there they commence a negentropic journey through the construction industry, rising back up into the buildings and architectures that surround us.